PBWiseman/F1-pi-display/README.md

 ## Every time you want to run the server

-- Start ngrok and run: ngrok http --domain=fun-sharply-skylark.ngrok-free.app 5000
+- Start ngrok and run server
 - Run: flask run
 - Open a broadcast stream and a live timing screen in Multiviewer
 - If you want to run the server with debug updating run: flask run --debug